How To Become A Detective

 The median annual salary for a detective is $79,870.
 Paid overtime is common due to the nature of this job.
 Salary is contingent upon geographic location and experience.

-Average Detective Salary
+Average Detective Annual Salary

 Detective Career Outlook

 According to the United States Bureau of Labor Statistics, no job growth exists for detectives and other investigators.
 The most likely cause for this phenomenon is budgetary constraints.
-However, it is possible to find employment in this field, especially for those with excellent military and/or law enforcement service records, investigative experience, and the ability to speak languages other than English.
+It is possible to find employment in this field, especially for those with excellent military and/or law enforcement service records, investigative experience, and the ability to speak languages other than English.